MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterInstrumentConfiguration.md

 ---
-title: WaterInstrumentConfiguration in SustainabilityWater - Common Data Model | Microsoft Docs
+title: WaterInstrumentConfiguration in Sustainability water - Common Data Model | Microsoft Docs
 description: Entity to describe the configuration of the water flow through each water instrument present in the organization.
 author: cdm-publisher
 ms.service: common-data-model